Marathon Mentality: Why a Positive Mindset Might Be The Key to Your Success

 Whenever anyone asks you about your race DO NOT reply negatively- even if you want to.
 You're creating a narrative that is self fulfilling.
 You need to develop self confidence, which I appreciate, is virtually impossible if you're new to the sport.
 So, your only option is to act your way confident- fool your brain into believing you've got this!
 Your brain is incredibly complex but it can be easily manipulated.

 Evidence for the benefits of positive self talk are overwhelming.
 Charlie Spedding, a largely unheralded runner from Britain prepared for the Los Angeles Olympic Marathon by telling himself, every day, that the Marathon would be the best day of his life.
 He even practised and imagined what this would feel like- running smooth, relaxed and powerfully through tough sections of the race.
 Come race day he was was utterly convinced it was his day- he won an unexpected bronze medal.

 Don't dwell on what's gone before.

 You're not alone.
 Every runner since the dawn of time thought that they could have done more training in the build up to their race.
 No one is satisfied.
 There is absolutely no point dwelling on what's gone before- focus your mental energy on what you can do now!
-Grab a massage, improve your sleep patterns, or focus on eating well over the next month- all will be much more beneficial than moaning about your lack of long runs.
+Grab a massage, improve your sleep patterns, or focus on eating well and getting the most out of your training- all will be much more beneficial than moaning about missing a few sessions.